SleazyMode/Email/README.md

+Municipal Digital Notice System (Non-Repudiated Email Infrastructure)

+This project demonstrates a prototype infrastructure for verifiable digital notice delivery.
+The system provides an evidence layer on top of standard email notifications, allowing organizations to record and audit important communications with a tamper-evident record of what was sent, when it was sent, and how recipients interacted with the notice.

+Traditional email systems such as Gmail or Outlook handle message transport but do not provide a reliable mechanism for proving message integrity, delivery events, or recipient acknowledgement.
+This system addresses that limitation by generating a cryptographic evidence record for each notice and anchoring that record to a public blockchain.

+When a notice is created, the platform generates a canonical evidence record that includes the notice contents, attachment hashes, recipient metadata, and timestamps.
+A deterministic SHA-256 hash is computed from this record to produce a unique notice hash representing the exact contents of the notice at the time it was issued.

+This notice hash is then anchored to the Solana blockchain, creating an independently verifiable timestamped reference.
+No message contents or personal data are written on-chain; only cryptographic hashes and anchor metadata are recorded.

+Recipients are notified through standard email channels and directed to a secure portal where the notice can be viewed and acknowledged.
+The system records lifecycle events such as notice creation, notification, portal access, viewing, acknowledgement, and blockchain anchoring in an append-only audit log.

+For each notice, the system generates an Evidence Report containing:

+• canonical notice metadata
+• cryptographic hashes of the notice body and attachments
+• attachment Merkle root
+• recomputed integrity verification results
+• Solana anchor receipt metadata
+• a chronological timeline of notice lifecycle events

+Integrity verification confirms that the stored notice record has not been modified.
+Anchor verification confirms that the notice hash matches the value recorded in the blockchain transaction.

+Together, these mechanisms create a tamper-evident audit trail for digital notice delivery, enabling organizations to combine familiar email notifications with independently verifiable cryptographic evidence of notice issuance and recipient interaction.

+This repository contains a demonstration prototype illustrating the architecture, verification workflow, and evidence reporting model for such a system.

 # Municipal Digital Notice Prototype

 Local demo for a blockchain-backed municipal notice system.
 Municipal staff create and send official notices, recipients access notices through a secure portal, and the system generates tamper-evident evidence records anchored to a local mock blockchain ledger.